Injury & Finger Amputation

 Traumatically-amputated fingers and hands are replanted (reattached) by us routinely and successfully since 1991.

 Amputation of the fingers, reattached with the help of microvascular surgery.
-The Surgery is done under massive surgical microscope & successful reattachment requires using stitching material fine almost like a cobeweb, measurable in microns & instruments called micro instruments.
+The Surgery is done under massive surgical microscope & successful reattachment requires using stitching

 *Finger Tip Injury